pierre-rouleau/pel/doc/pel-manual.rst

 directories are created for the graphics specific mode.
 They all have the same name with the additional ``-graphics`` suffix.

-.. _how to create a file for Emacs' customization data: `Create a "~/.emacs.d/utils" directory`_
-.. _how to write a basic init.el file:                  `Create or Update your Emacs init.el file`_

 Normal Startup and Fast Startup Modes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~